Open science and research

 Openness of research data

 Planning the management of research data is part of open research.
-The guidelines for research data management are defined in the university’s research data policy and its implementation plan
+The guidelines for research data management are defined in the university’s research data policy which was approved by Uniarts steering committee in 7 October 2020.

 • When managing and opening research data, researchers need to adhere to the principles of research integrity and take care to ensure confidential information is kept securely in accordance with the university’s guidelines and legislation.